Project F

 For this series, you need an FPGA board with video output.
 We’ll work at 640x480, so almost any video output will work.
 It helps to be comfortable programming your FPGA board and reasonably familiar with Verilog.
 If you don’t have a dev board, don’t worry; you can use the Verilator simulator.

-We’ll demonstrate the designs with three boards and one simulator:
+We’ll demonstrate the designs with four boards and one simulator:

-We’ll generate a 1280x720p60 DVI signal on the Nexys Video, but the principles and graphics designs are very similar.
-The DVI signal is HDMI compatible, so you can connect your Nexys Video to an HDMI monitor or television.
-I use the DVI output for video capture at Project F.
+We’ll generate a 1280x720p60 DVI signal on the Nexys Video and ULX3S, but the principles and graphics designs are very similar.
+The DVI signal is HDMI compatible, so you can connect your board to an HDMI monitor or television.
+I use the DVI output for video capture at Project F. A forthcoming post will cover TMDS signal generation.

 iCEBreaker and Arty Dev Boards